-(Rescheduled) Erland Cooper
+(Cancelled) Erland Cooper

 Hailing from the archipelago of Orkney in Scotland, award-winning composer, producer and multi-instrumentalist Erland Cooper explores the natural world of birds, the sea and landscape in his music.